March 20, 2026

 Sets and Elements

-In this diagram, element b belongs to set \bm{X}, so we write b\in\bm{X}.
-On the other hand, elements d and f do not belong to \bm{X}, so we write d\notin\bm{X} and f\notin\bm{X}.
+In this figure, element b belongs to set \bm{X}, so it is “b\in\bm{X}”.
+On the other hand, element d and element f do not belong to set \bm{X}, and in such cases where they do not belong, we write “d\notin\bm{X}” and “f\notin\bm{X}”.

 1.2Extensional and Intensional Notation

-1.3Subsets and Equality
+1.3Subset and Equality

-Next, let’s talk about relationships between sets.
-For example, if \bm{X}=\{dog,cat,rabbit\} and \bm{Y}=\{dog,cat\}, then all elements of \bm{Y} are also in \bm{X}.
-In this case, we say that \bm{Y} is a subset of \bm{X} and write \bm{Y}\subset\bm{X}.
+Next, let’s explain the relationship between sets.
+For example, if “\bm{X}=\{Dog,Cat,Rabbit\}” and “\bm{Y}=\{Dog,Cat\}”, all elements of \bm{Y} are elements of \bm{X}.
+In this case, we say set \bm{Y} is “contained in” set \bm{X} (or is a subset of \bm{X}) and write “\bm{Y}\subset\bm{X}”.

 Note

-If all elements of sets \bm{X} and \bm{Y} are the same, then the sets are equal, and we write \bm{X}=\bm{Y}.
-If they are not equal, we write \bm{X}\neq\bm{Y}.
-The order of elements in a set doesn’t matter, and duplicates are treated as one.
-So if \bm{X}=\{dog,cat,rabbit\} and \bm{Y}=\{rabbit,cat,dog,dog,dog\}, then \bm{X}=\bm{Y}.
+Also, when all elements match between set \bm{X} and set \bm{Y}, we say set \bm{X} and set \bm{Y} are “equal” and write “\bm{X}=\bm{Y}”.
+If they are not equal, we write “\bm{X}\neq\bm{Y}”.
+The order of elements in a set does not matter, and duplicate elements are considered as one.
+That is, if “\bm{X}=\{Dog,Cat,Rabbit\}” and “\bm{Y}=\{Rabbit,Cat,Dog,Dog,Dog\}”, then “\bm{X}=\bm{Y}” holds true.

-The symbols = and \neq are also used to compare elements.
-If elements a and b are the same, we write a=b; if they are different, we write a\neqb.
+The symbols “=” and “\neq” are also used when comparing elements.
+If element a and element b are the same thing, we write “a=b”, and if they are different, we write “a\neqb”.

 1.4Sets of Sets